-Kenneth Nyman, Deputy CEO of Kunskapsskolan opines, “All the content that the students learn is on the learning portal.
+Kenneth Nyman, Director, International Education of Kunskapsskolan opines, “All the content that the students learn is on the learning portal.
 Every student covers every subject and the learning portal shows you exactly what is being achieved – the curriculum, the skills that the student used and the learning outcomes.”

 There’s a bonus feature to the portal that you’ll all love.
 Parents can access it too!
 With the right feedback, they can gauge where the child stands and support them accordingly.
 The student can send their work to the teachers in a subject and the teachers can then send feedback.
 The learning portal makes sure that the student, teacher and parent are on the same page.